Devank-Garg/herehack_S4_geeks_in_sneaks/README.md

 ## Hi, We are team geeks in sneaks
 ### Our problem statement is House Price Prediction
-### Tech Python Stack sklearn library and its modules, HTML, CSS, JAVASCRIPT, HERE maps
+### Tech Stack: Python Stack sklearn library and its modules, HTML, CSS, JAVASCRIPT, HERE maps